E-Learning Course Measurement Technology Using Strain Gauges – Basic Course

 What does measurement technology with strain gauges mean?

-Measurement technology with strain gauges deals with the function of strain gauges as well as the methods for measuring and evaluating a signal.
+Measurement technology with strain gauges deals with the functionality of strain gauges as well as the methods for measuring and evaluating a signal.
 Furthermore, the aim is to obtain information about physical quantities, such as forces.

 Strain gauges are sensors that measure the strain of a material.
 In this course, electrical foil strain gauges are considered in particular.